controlx-io/ethernet-ip-controller/readme.md

-# BETA VERSION - NOT FOR PRODUCTION YET

 # Ethernet/IP Controller Library

-This library implements controller Ethernet/IP functionalities: **Explicit Message Client** and **I/O Scanner** written to support reads and writes to PLCs using Ethernt/IP protocol.
+This library implements controller Ethernet/IP functionalities: **Explicit Message Client** and **I/O Scanner** written to support reads and writes to PLCs using Ethernet/IP protocol.
 Supports IO Scanner to interact with Ethernet/IP adapters.

 ## Installation